To train brain information architects, we have implemented an organic educational program that emphasizes collaboration, with the following features:

 (2) A systematized interdisciplinary curriculum reinforces global communication skills, life ethics, as well as knowledge and capability in brain science.

-We reinforce our Electronics-Inspired Interdisciplinary Education system for advanced interdisciplinary training in five fields: genome function analysis, bio sensing, nanophotonics, high-performance simulation, and brain information decoding.
+We reinforce our Electronics-Inspired Interdisciplinary Education system for advanced interdisciplinary training in five fields: genome function analysis, biosensing, nanophotonics, high-performance simulation, and brain information decoding.
 The curriculum is systematically organized.

 - Brain Science Internship.

-- International Summer School.
+- Global Summer School.

 (4) The six steps towards the academic degree examination

-- Qualifying examination advancing second-half doctoral program
+- Qualifying examination advancing a second-half doctoral program

-- Qualifying exaination on research progress
+- Qualifying examination on research progress

 - Preliminary defense